 The SPLOST management team oversees the planning, design, and construction associated with the capital improvement projects and assists in program scheduling, financial management, and reporting.
 The SPLOST Department directly supports the Manager's Office in the development and processing of reports for the Mayor and Commission that are required of the SPLOST Program.

 Georgia law allows local communities to use Transportation Special Purpose Local Option Sales Tax (TSPLOST) proceeds for transportation purposes if approved by voters in a referendum.
-General guidelines for projects are below, see Official Code of Georgia (O.C.G.A) 48-8-260(5) for more details.
-Read more...
+See the TSPLOST 2018 page for more details.